fbennett/quizzer/README.md

 ## General design

-The idea is to build quizes from 400-word essays submitted by students, using grammatical errors, errors in usage and awkward expression as raw material.
+The idea is to build quizes from 400-word essays submitted by students, using grammatical errors, errors in usage, and examples of awkward expression as raw material.
 To add a peer-pressure element, the name of the student from whose essay each question is drawn is displayed in the question itself.
 In composing questions, the bad example, an equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved (manually).
 The engine randomizes the sequence of questions and responses, and flags the correct answer in each for final marking.

 Quiz responses are saved only when the full quiz has been completed.